 Need an Umpire

 So you're looking for umpires for your home games?
 The best option is to hire an assignor.
 With an assignor, you can give them your home game schedule, and for a nominal fee, they will make sure you have good umpires to work those games.
 The lack of stress (you don't have to find umpires yourself) and quality/professionalism of US Lacrosse certified umpires they assign is well worth the fee you'll pay.
 This will also plug you into the US Lacrosse umpire system for feedback to umpires - if there are complaints (umpire arriving late for a game), comments, praise (you really want someone again, they called a great game), you can send that along and that info will be acknowledged about that umpire.
-For information about assignors in your area send an e-mail to firstname.lastname@example.org, and tell them you're a college club team, where you're located, and that you looking for an assignor for your games.
+For information about assignors in your area, send an e-mail to firstname.lastname@example.org, and tell them you're a college club team, tell them where you're located, and that you looking for an assignor for your games.

 For more information about becoming an umpire, send an e-mail to email@example.com and let them know where you live.
 They will then put you in touch with a local contact who can tell you about the certification process for your area.